 Courtney is Good Medicine’s resident web guru, photoshop nerd, and novice tea fanatic.
 She loves researching fun new facts with inquiring minds, and can often be found by the fireplace deeply immersed in the lands of Squarespace and Adobe.
 She traveled around a good portion of the United States chasing white water and teaching outdoor education before deciding to call the Gorge home.
 She likes to use her creative skills to mix up ridiculous tea blends, find original lines through rapids, and solve problems with duct tape and snacks.
 Ask her to tell you about the one time she got lost or what herb she’s currently learning about.

 Brittany Anna finds nature as her most cherished medicine.
 She is fueled deep in the woods backpacking, practicing yoga on a mountain top, floating down a river, and jumping into the ocean.
 Even when not deeply immersed in the woods, plant allies bring Brittany deep healing and contentment.
 Whether she is mixing up warm elixirs, blending herbs, or concocting essential oil potions, nature is her good medicine.
 Originally from Illinois, Brittany made her way West via Colorado State University; completing her degree in Natural Resources Recreation and Tourism, with a focus on Global Tourism and a dual minor of Spanish & Business.
 With a detour in “Ski Town USA”, she then ventured out to the Pacific Northwest.
 Brittany’s roots in Good Medicine Tea began in 2014, since, growing her passion for tea, herbs, and vibrant wellness.
-Thus, evolving her role in Good Medicine, Brittany is embarking on a South American adventure, a quest for a direct source of Guayusa tea, Cacao, Palo Santo, and to complete a 200 hour Yoga Instructor Training in the Sacred Valley of Peru.
+Thus, evolving her role in Good Medicine, Brittany has returned from her South American adventure, and completed her quest for a direct source of Guayusa tea, Cacao, Palo Santo, and to complete a 200 hour Yoga Instructor Training in the Sacred Valley of Peru.
 Dreams of bringing Good Medicine Tea to a South American land, in creation of an epic hostel of healing, wellness, outdoor education, and Eco-Tourism is on her heart’s horizon.